 Sushruta – Priyangvadi

-History: In Rigveda, shalmali wood is used to prepare chariot during marriage rituals.
+History: In Rigveda, Shalmali wood was used to prepare chariots during marriage rituals.

 Part used: Flower, gum, stem bark, petiole, peduncle and prickles / thorns

 Thorns are pounded with milk and the paste is applied over pimples.